uwdata/mosaic/docs/api/vgplot/interactors.md

 - _field_: The field to select.
 If not specified, the field backing the `"x"` encoding channel of the most recently added mark is used.
 - _pixelSize_: The size of an interactive "pixel" (default 1).
 If set larger, the interval brush will "snap" to a grid larger than visible pixels.
 In some cases this can be helpful to improve scalability to large data by reducing interactive resolution.
 - _peers_: A Boolean-flag (default `true`) indicating if all marks in the current plot should be considered "peers" in the clients set used to perform cross-filtering.
 A peer mark will be exempt from filtering.
 Set this to false if you are using a cross-filtered selection but want to filter across marks within the same plot.
-- _brush_: An optional object that provides CSS styles for the visible brush.
+- _brush_: An optional object of CSS style attribute-value pairs for the selection brush (SVG `rect`) element.

 ### intervalY